gapml/CV/README.md

         3. Float32 pixel data type
         4. Normalization

-In this quick start section, we will briefly cover preparing datasets that are on-disk, remotely stored and in-memory.
+In this quick start section, we will briefly cover preparing datasets that are on-disk, or remotely stored, or in-memory.

 *Directory*